Latedog/LostArts/Changelog/Dungeon__August_2020.md

 - Updated WindVortex trap to use the getFacingDirectionRelativeTo function to clean up the code
 - Finally cleaned up MovingBlock code and separated them into Linear/Square variants
 - Fixed bug with FallingSpikes, causing them to sometimes go through the player

+8/15:

+- Added FacelessHorror, ToweringBrute, SteamBot, and Swapper enemies
+- Fixed a game-crashing bug with RPG in a Bottle.
+RPG and SuperRoot both used Dungeon parameters to adjust their timers, but if the dungeon was deconstructed, then it would attempt to dereference an object that is now null.
+To fix this, SuperRoot and RPGInABottle now both give the player special afflictions since all that needed to happen was to apply a timer that could count down.
+- On that note: Added ExperienceGain and AfflictionImmunity timed afflictions